You can download this story as a PDF Tinker’s Beau – A Short Story.

 “Thank you for your concern!
 It was as one would expect.”

 “They are coping.”

-He smiles like a toothpaste commercial cover boy, and looks like a young man just woken up from a rather pleasant daydream.
-While charming, it’s not the correct emotional response, and June sighs.
+He smiles like a toothpaste commercial cover boy, like a young man just woken up from a rather pleasant daydream.
+While charming, it’s not the correct emotional response, and June makes a note.